Onyx234/BlackLight-Unblocker/README.md

 Uses node unblocker to search the web freely.

 Update: Added games.
 There is gonna be a massive design rework in the future, this is gonna look sick boys!
+Update 2: The rework is done, check it out!